MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-templates.md

 :::image type="content" source="media/make-azd-compatible/azd-template-structure.png" alt-text="A screenshot showing an Azure Developer CLI template structure.":::

-## Start with an existing template or create you own
+## Start with an existing template or create your own

 There are two main approaches to working with `azd` templates: